TCI Global Toolkit: AdvocacyAdvocacy with Family Planning Champions

 - In Kenya, champions helped ensure that family planning was incorporated into the annual work plans for the county and sub-county levels.
 They also helped spread news about government family planning policies throughout the community.

-- Also in Kenya, champions worked with Muslim women leaders to dispel myths about family planning and with imams to teach their congregations about the importance of family planning.
+- Also in Kenya and Nigeria, champions worked with Muslim women leaders to dispel myths about family planning and with imams to teach their congregations about the importance of family planning.
 The champions also helped by organizing forums at religious congregations and by using churches to host family planning outreach camps.

 - In Senegal, the Urban Reproductive Health Initiative worked with religious leaders to train community-based religious mediators and health educators to promote the benefits of family planning.
 These advocates visited more than 14,000 households and met with over 21,000 women and men.